UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 However, it's also nice to have a saved `csv` copy of our clean data.
 That way we can access it later without needing to redo our data cleaning, and we can also share the cleaned data with collaborators.
-We can apply the `to_csv` method to a DataFrame to save it to a CSV file.
+We can apply the `to_csv` method to a data frame to save it to a CSV file.

 ~~~